neilhoff/ArcCors/Readme.md

 ### Run the Servers

 1. From the `root` run `npm start`
-  a.
-This will kick of the Quasar web server at localhost:8080 and the Architect Sandbox at localhost:3333
+  - This will kick off the Quasar web server at localhost:8080 and the Architect Sandbox at localhost:3333

 ### Test CORS